SeanTaylorLane/LSB-Steganography/README.md

 ```

 # Example
-I hid Doom and an emulator for running it in a picture of my dog:
+This picture of my dog is hiding Doom and an emulator for running it: https://drive.google.com/file/d/1ASs0Ww9uT7LCRYfwDVB8SDaoiNlB0Wn9/view?usp=sharing

+Comparison:

 ![Doom hidden in picture of my dog](https://i.imgur.com/MHpxk5x.png)